Checkride Prep 101: The Ultimate Guide for Pilots

 The checkride is a momentous event for every pilot.
 For student pilots, the Private Pilot checkride can be very stressful.
-No one should arrive to their checkride “flying blind.”
+No one should arrive at their checkride “flying blind.”
 There are many ways you can prepare so you’re able to show up with your paperwork organized, knowledge refreshed, and with an extra dose of confidence.

 The checkride event has three main phases that you’ll work through with a Designated Pilot Examiner (DPE), someone appointed by the FAA to evaluate pilots.